shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 ![](tsne-3.gif)

-Finally, we used [WEAT](https://www.aclweb.org/anthology/W19-3804/) to measure whether the transformed vectors still show undesired associations between socially-biased terms and female and male names.
-Those associations became insignificant following INLP.
+We used [WEAT](https://www.aclweb.org/anthology/W19-3804/) to measure whether the transformed vectors still show undesired associations between socially-biased terms and female and male names.
+Those associations are strong from the original embeddings, but became insignificant following INLP.

 <!---
 ### Dataset bias vs model bias

-We continue with a more realistic --- but still controlled --- scenario, where we make use of \\\\\\\\\\\[DeepMoji](https://arxiv.org/abs/1708.00524) to encode tweets, which are associated with the author's race identity.
-Moreover, each tweet is also associated with a "sentiment" which is achieved through emojis (following the setup in \\\\\\\\\\\[Elazar and Goldberge (2018)](https://arxiv.org/pdf/1808.06640.pdf)).
+We continue with a more realistic --- but still controlled --- scenario, where we make use of \\\\\\\\\\\\[DeepMoji](https://arxiv.org/abs/1708.00524) to encode tweets, which are associated with the author's race identity.
+Moreover, each tweet is also associated with a "sentiment" which is achieved through emojis (following the setup in \\\\\\\\\\\\[Elazar and Goldberge (2018)](https://arxiv.org/pdf/1808.06640.pdf)).
 We experiment with multiple setups where the labels proportion differ, in order to see how imbalanced setting affect the TPR-Gap.

 We measure the TPR-Gap after employing a standard MLP on the DeepMoji's representation, with and without INLP, and observe improvements for this measure, with minor-to-moderate performance loss to the sentiment task.